Visit our Libraries - Young, Hillyer & Josten. Request books online - delivery is fast! Learn more

 Ellice currently works with the other members of the Special Collections Technical Services team on the ongoing project of making the extraordinary materials in the Sophia Smith Collection, College Archives and Mortimer Rare Book Collection increasingly discoverable and usable by students and other scholars and artists who give voice to the stories these materials tell.

-Special Collections Public Services - Social Media Committee
+Libraries’ Inclusion and Equity committee, Special Collections Public Services - Social Media Committee